-You have a product or service to sell and you’ve identified your target audience, but now you need to create an effective message that leads to sales.
-Marketing personas are composite sketches of a key customer segment of your audience, according to the Content Marketing Institute.
-These sketches help deliver content that will be most relevant and useful to your audience.
+You have a product or service to sell and know your target audience, but now you need to create an effective message that leads to sales.
+Creating Marketing Personas — sketches of a key customer segment of your audience (Content Marketing Institute) — will help you deliver content that will be most useful to your audience.

-To build a marketing persona that targets your key customer segments, you’ll need to identify who the likely recipient is for this specific message, why they would or wouldn’t use your services, what their primary goals and challenges are, and how your business can provide a solution.
+To build a marketing persona that targets your key customer segments, you’ll need to identify who the likely recipient is for this specific message.
+Then determine why they would or wouldn’t use your services.
+Next, what are their primary goals and challenges?
+Finally, how can your business provide a solution?
 Make sure each marketing persona includes the following elements about your client segment:

 - Background information (such as common career paths and family compositions)